Akord-com/vault-template/README.md

 In addition, we also downloaded some photos from Unsplash, and should be ready in the `./vault/photos` folder.

-### 4 - Deploy your vault to AKord and the Permaweb
+### 4 - Deploy your vault to Akord and the Permaweb

 Now we're ready to push to the permaweb.